The Wild have made only one round of cuts halfway through their preseason prep, but the hierarchy in training camp is taking shape.

 “Obviously, I didn’t feel that good the first game, so I just wanted to play a little bit simple, get the pucks deep and go to the net,” said Ohgren, who is vying to stick around after getting in four games late last season.
 “Obviously, I scored a goal, and that always helps with the confidence.
 So, it was better.”

-Unlike Ohgren, Riley Heidt doesn’t have the option of going to the minors: He has to be with the Wild or return to his junior team in the Western Hockey League.
+Unlike Ohgren, Riley Heidt doesn’t have the option of going to the minors: He has to play with the Wild or return to his junior team in the Western Hockey League.

 The Wild could keep Heidt around for nine NHL games before burning a year off his entry-level contract.